-Deciding on what to wear to your first medical school interview can be tricky.
+Deciding on what to wear to your first Medical School interview can be tricky.

-I would recommend going for the “smart-casual” look as that’s generally what most medical schools are expecting.
-Go for a shirt, dress or skirt with a blazer (if that’s your thing).
-Avoid jeans.
+I would recommend the ‘smart-casual’ look because that’s generally what most Medical Schools are expecting.
+Go for a shirt or a smart dress/skirt, possibly with a blazer.
+Avoid jeans and trainers.

-Generally, avoid colours that are too bright or funky.
-Black, brown, navy, white, khaki are colours that tend to look smart in my opinion – but if you find something else that works for you, go for it!
+Generally, I would recommend avoiding colours that are very bright.
+Colours like black, brown, grey and navy tend to look more smart in my opinion – but if you find something else that works for you, go for it!

-In terms of jewellery and makeup, keep it subtle and very minimal – I wore very light makeup and no jewellery, just a watch.
+In terms of jewellery and makeup, try to keep it subtle and minimal.
+For my interview, I wore light makeup and no jewellery, just a watch.

 Don’t wear big, flashy pieces of jewellery, because you don’t want it to be distracting in the interview.